 There are different cultivation beds including floating flowerbeds of the “raft” type, wick beds or media beds.

-For plants such as lettuce, herbs or leafy greens, floating “raft” type beds are ideal.
+For plants such as lettuce, herbs or leafy vegetables, floating raft beds are ideal.
 For root vegetables, wick beds are a better choice.
-To grow tomatoes, peppers, beans, strawberries or most other types of multi-yielding plants, media flowerbeds are a good option.
+To grow tomatoes, peppers, beans, strawberries or most other types of multi-yielding plants, media beds are a good option.
 (Endless Food Systems, 2019)

 Floating flowerbeds "raft" type